poppy-project/poppy-docs/gettingstarted/quickstarts/restapi.md

 # With other languages and/or connect it to the outside world

-As Poppy Creatures are made to be easily integrated into educational, research or artistic projects, it is central that they can be easily connected with the external world.
+As Poppy Creatures are made to be easily integrated into educational, research or artistic projects, it is central that they can be easily connected with the external world and used with a large variety of programming languages.
 Thus, we desgined a [REST API](http://www.restapitutorial.com) which permits the access of all main features of a Poppy Creature through HTTP requests.

 Thanks to this REST API it is easy to:
 * control your robot through any connected device (such as a smartphone),